 Decisions can be fun!

-For any strategy or design situation, a Decision Network provides a Thinking Breakdown Structure (TBS), a way to decompose the situation into well-framed, loosely-coupled, bite-sized and manageable “thought packages“.
-It provides a way to “Image the whole, then execute the parts” when the work to be done is thinking that creates the future (aka decisions).
+For any strategy or design situation, a Decision Breakdown Structure (DBS) provides a way to decompose the situation into well-framed, loosely-coupled, bite-sized and manageable “thought packages“.
+It provides a way to “Image the whole, then execute the parts” when the … Continue reading

 New product innovation decisions

-I’ve mentioned previously that a Decision Network provides a very powerful innovation framework for creating breakthrough products and services.
-Although every decision within a Decision Network can be an innovation “node”, some decisions are more innovation-rich than others.
+I’ve mentioned previously that a Decision Breakdown Structure (DBS) provides a very powerful innovation framework for creating breakthrough products and services.
+Although every decision within a Decision Breakdown Structure can be an innovation “node”, some decisions are more innovation-rich than … Continue reading

 Massively parallel thinking